jmpessoa/lazandroidmodulewizard/readme.txt

-	Lazarus Android Module Wizard
+	Lazarus Android Module Wizard: Form Designer and Components development model!

-	"A wizard for create JNI Android loadable module (.so) in Lazarus/Free Pascal using [datamodule like] Form Designer and Components!"
+	"A wizard to create JNI Android loadable module (.so) in Lazarus/Free Pascal using [datamodule like] Form Designer and Components!"

 	Author: Jose Marques Pessoa : jmpessoa__hotmail_com